him1411/song-search-engine-csf469/documentation/code-documetation.md

     2. calculating frequency
     3. Getting total Document frequency of the word.
 We have to sum over multiple documents
     4. initializing all documentNormalizedDenominator to zero
     5. for every word in query_wt we parse all documents
+    6. The search has been provided with multilingual search support, using google Translate API

     - Data accessed from :
         - savers/document_tokens_list.json